 Because of many things, Queen Creek is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Queen Creek really has some of the features that families look for when choosing a good community to raise children.
 Is Queen Creek perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Queen Creek, however, is that residents on average have to contend with a long commute, spending on average 33.15 minutes every day commuting to work.

-The citizens of Queen Creek are very well educated compared to the average community in the nation: 38.24% of adults in Queen Creek have a bachelor's degree or even advanced degree.
+The population of Queen Creek is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.24% of adults in Queen Creek have a bachelor's degree or even advanced degree.

 The per capita income in Queen Creek in 2018 was $37,125, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,500 for a family of four.

 Queen Creek is a very ethnically-diverse town.
 The people who call Queen Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Queen Creek residents report their race to be White, followed by Asian.
 Queen Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.78% of the town’s residents.
 Important ancestries of people in Queen Creek include German, English, Irish, Italian, and European.